LaurenNeely/DJI-Windows-SDK-UWP-Sample/README.md

 3. Build, debug, deploy, enjoy!

 ## *Platform notes ##
-DJI SDK currently supports only x86 architecture.
-It also has a lot of "classic" Win32 dependencies, so the app package requres Full Trust capability (using [Desktop Bridge](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-extensions)), and only runs on Windows Desktop.
+Current alpha version of DJI SDK only supports x86 architecture on Windows desktop.
+It has a few "classic" Win32 dependencies, so the app package requres Full Trust capability (using [Desktop Bridge](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-extensions)), and only runs on Windows 10 Desktop.
+Video decoding component doesn't leverage hatdware acceleration yet.

+The sample C# app uses the SDK via an additional DJIClient DLL and PInvoke calls.

+Full Universal Windows Platform support and other improvements are coming later towards the release of DJI Windows SDK.